chainguard-dev/edu/content/chainguard/chainguard-enforce/chainguard-enforce-kubernetes/cloud-account-associations/index.md

 Although the exact permissions between these profiles differ slightly between both cloud providers, they perform generally the same functions on GCP and AWS.

 * `chainguard-canary` — used to test whether the cloud account association is working correctly.
 This profile has no permissions, as it only functions as an endpoint for testing
-* `chainguard-agentless` — has access to the Kubernetes API, allowing Chaingaurd Enforce to create and manage resources within your cloud account
+* `chainguard-agentless` — has access to the Kubernetes API, allowing Chainguard Enforce to create and manage resources within your cloud account
 * `chainguard-discovery` — allows Enforce to find and list resources running within your cloud account, thereby enabling [Chainguard Enforce's Discovery feature](https://edu.chainguard.dev/chainguard/chainguard-enforce/chainguard-enforce-kubernetes/chainguard-enforce-discovery-onboarding/)
 * `chainguard-ingester` — has read-only access to SBOMs, allowing Enforce to download and ingest them as necessary
 * `chainguard-enforce-signer` — allows Chainguard to perform [Enforce Signing](https://edu.chainguard.dev/chainguard/chainguard-enforce/chainguard-enforce-signing/chainguard-enforce-signing-faqs/)